 Bosnia and Herzegovina Travel Warning

-U.S. Government facilities worldwide remain at a heightened state of alert, and may close temporarily or suspend public services to review their security posture.
-The Embassy in Sarajevo has closed in the past to review its security posture and may have to do so again.
+Due to credible threats to U.S. facilities, the U.S. Embassy in Sarajevo on several occasions closed for short periods during 2001.
+U.S. Government facilities worldwide remain at a heightened state of alert, and periodically may close temporarily or suspend public services to review their security posture.
 In those instances, the Embassy will make every effort to continue providing emergency services to American citizens.
 Official U.S. Government employees and affiliated personnel under the Embassy's authority are subject to periodic travel restrictions when the security situation warrants it.
 These restrictions are subject to change on short notice, and Americans who visit Bosnia-Herzegovina should contact the Embassy in Sarajevo for updated security information.

-It is always recommended to avoid crowds and demonstrations, keep a low profile in dress and actions, and stay alert for changes in the security situation.
-The U.S. Embassy may not be able to provide consular services to U.S. citizen in areas where local authorities will not cooperate with or protect U.S. Government officials.
+Persons considering travel to Bosnia should check the latest information available before traveling.
+It is always recommended to avoid crowds and demonstrations, keep a low profile, and stay alert for changes in the security situation.
+It may not be possible to provide consular services to U.S. citizens in areas where local authorities will not cooperate with or protect USG officials.